 Sydney Secondary College is proudly located on the lands of the Gadigal and Wongal people of the Eora nation.
 We acknowledge and extend our respect to Elders past, present and emerging, and to all who have, and continue to contribute to our College.

 As a College we are committed to improving the educational outcomes and wellbeing of Aboriginal and Torres Strait Islander students so that they excel and achieve in every aspect of their education.
 We are committed to increasing knowledge and understanding of the histories, cultures and experiences of Aboriginal and Torres Strait Islander people as the First Peoples of Australia across our curriculum as we believe this knowledge empowers all students.

-In 2021 both Balmain and Leichhardt campuses have formed Junior AECG’s.
+In 2022 Balmain, Leichhardt and Blackwattle Bay campuses formed Junior AECG’s.
 Membership provides opportunities for young Aboriginal students to develop leadership skills, communication skills, public speaking skills and provides a voice for young people to express their opinions and perspectives on issues relating to Aboriginal education.
 Membership is open to all students, both Aboriginal and non-Aboriginal.

 Watch our NAIDOC 2020 video: "Always was, Always will be"

 Below are some images from our Sista and Bro speak excursions at the Royal Botanic Gardens.

 By the end of 2021, all three campuses implemented consistent Personalised Learning Pathways (PLP's) for all Aboriginal and Torres Strait Islander students.
 Students have had their PLP updated with their learning goals and pathways recorded in Sentral for ongoing support over subsequent PLP mentoring sessions.